What is the relationship of HEP Network to the UCA Online Master of Science degree program?

 Current Graduate Fees and tuition costs are posted online at: http://uca.edu/admissions/financial-aid/tuition-and-fees-calculator/

 All on-line degree programs courses are not charged out-of-state tuition.

 How many hours can I transfer into the program?

 Students may transfer up to twelve hours of coursework related to the master’s degree if the courses meet approval of the graduate advisor and departmental chairperson and relate to the health education degree competencies.
 The student must provide the advisor the necessary information regarding the courses to be transferred.

 Is there a minimum GRE score required?

-There is not a set score for entering the program.
+For our graduate program, the minimum requirement for the Writing score on the GRE is a 3.0.
+There is not a set score for the Quantitative and Verbal scores for entering the program; however, they will be considered.
 The graduate school requires all students to complete the GRE but does not state a minimum score.
 Students who have a 2.7 overall GPA or a 3.0 in the last 60 hours of their undergraduate program are eligible for admission to the program.